-Described by one magazine as the “United Nations of rock ‘n’ roll”, Delhi 2 Dublin has become one of Canada’s most buzzed-about bands, and this was not just a happy accident – see for yourself what everyone’s been dancing about: watch videos here
+Described by one magazine as the “United Nations of rock ‘n’ roll”, the last 9 years of incessant touring have seen Delhi 2 Dublin become one of Canada’s most buzzed-about bands – and this was not just a happy accident.

 - 2008 – Delhi 2 Dublin

 - 2010 – Planet Electric

 - 2014 – Turn Up The Stereo: Remixed